 Composite risk spans 97.6–100.0/100 across 2 counties; most-cited top hazard is Winter Weather (in 1 of 2).

-Natural-hazard exposure for Chicago from the U.S. Federal Emergency Management Agency's National Risk Index (FEMA NRI March 2023).
+Natural-hazard exposure for Chicago from the U.S. Federal Emergency Management Agency's National Risk Index (FEMA NRI December 2025 v1.20.0).
 NRI is an expected-annual-loss composite calibrated on 1996–2019 historical losses, published at the U.S. county grain.
 See methodology §17.

 Chicago spans 2 counties.
 We list each separately because hurricane, flood, and fire risk varies meaningfully across county lines — manufacturing a single “city-level” risk score would hide that signal.